alephium/www/src/content/news/builders-highlight-13-phoenix-finance-5fb19d782614/index.md

 Hello, my name is Shishir.
 However, I am often known as MGpai across several online communities.

-Today, I am joining as part of <a href="https://www.phoenixfi.app/" data-href="https://www.phoenixfi.app/">Phoenix Finance</a>.
+Today, I am joining as part of <a href="https://www.phoenixfi.app/" >Phoenix Finance</a>.
 Our other member behind it is Luca, known as LGD.

 I am from Boston, and LGD is from Montreal.
 Currently, I am a full-time second-year student studying Computer Science.
-I also work part-time as a backend and blockchain developer at <a href="https://www.zengate.global/" data-href="https://www.zengate.global/">Zengate Global</a>.
+I also work part-time as a backend and blockchain developer at <a href="https://www.zengate.global/" >Zengate Global</a>.
 LGD recently graduated college and works full-time at Zengate Global.

 #### Can you tell us a bit about your journey in tech/crypto?